diffix/reference/docs/misc.md

 Strictly speaking, we would want to remove column values from the bloom filters when rows are flipped (from included to excluded, or from excluded to included).
 To avoid having to use counting bloom filters for this, perhaps what we can do is hold off on inserting column values into bloom filters until it is determined that a given condition won't be dropped.

-zzzz flesh this out with example ...
+> TODO: flesh this out with example ...
 Unlike the case with prior Diffix versions, we can now always have layers seeded by the column values, including for instance for ranges.
 This will allow us for instance to automatically prevent extra noise samples the case where a range is equivalent to an equality, i.e. `col BETWEEN 1 and 2` where `col` is an integer type.
+Note however that if we were to do this, then in the process we'd want to recognize that the operator is effective `=` and not `BETWEEN`, and generate the seed materials accordingly.
+Or perhaps not even use operator as part of the seed material.

 **Seeding materials implementation**